matrix-org/matrix-spec/content/client-server-api/modules/push.md

     the `notifications` object in the power level event content.

 #### Predefined Rules

+{{% changed-in v="1.16" %}}: the legacy default push rules that looked for mentions in the `body` of the event were removed.

 Homeservers can specify "server-default rules".
 They operate at a lower priority than "user-defined rules", except for the `.m.rule.master` rule